DavidBK/shampoo/Node/Call-Of-Duty.md

      }
      ```

-   - Generate a unique \_id for the object.
+   - Generate a unique \_id for the object (MongoDB will do it for you).
-   - Validate that all the above parameters exist, any other property is invalid.
+   - Validate:
+      - `name` is a string with length between 3 and 50.
+      - `location` is a valid GeoJSON Point.
-   - Validate that the `startTime` is before the `endTime` and that the `startTime` is in the future.
+      - `startTime` is before the `endTime` and that the `startTime` is in the future.
-   - Validate that the `soldiersRequired` is a positive number.
-   - Validate that the `value` is a positive number.
+      - `value` is a positive number.
-   - Validate that the `minRank` and `maxRank` if exists are numbers between 0 and 6 (Those properties are optional).
+      - `minRank` and `maxRank` if exists are numbers between 0 and 6.
+      - All the above parameters exist, `minRank` and `maxRank` are optional.
+Any other property is invalid.
    - When a duty is inserted to the database:
      - Add the `soldiers` property and initialize it to an empty array.
      - Add the `status` property and initialize it to `unscheduled`.